-During each excavation round, Young's moduli in front of the face and in radial direction were adjusted (Figure 3b).
+During each excavation round, Young's moduli in front of the face and in radial direction were adjusted (Fig. 4b).

-3.4 Implementation of support elements
+3.4 Implementation of Support Elements

-The amount of the implemented support was gathered from the monthly project reports and from the design drawings.
+The amount of the implemented support was gathered from the monthly project reports and the design drawings.

-Face bolts and rock bolts in radial direction were implemented with a passive cohesion increase as suggested by Egger (1973) and Wullschläger (1988).
+Face bolts and rock bolts in radial direction were implemented with a passive cohesion increase as suggested by Egger [8] and Wullschläger [9].
 The installation of the steel arches was simulated with beam elements in the numerical model.
 The beam elements were activated at a distance of 15-20 m behind the face, simulating closing the friction loops on the construction site.
-The time of closing the friction loop and installing the steel arches in the numerical simulation was determined by investigating the time displacement lines of the measurement results for the different cross sections.
+The distance of closing the friction loop and installing the steel arches in the numerical simulation was determined by investigating the timedisplacement lines of the measurement results for the different cross sections.
+This distance varied between 15 and 20 m behind the face.
 The shotcrete was installed at a distance of about 30 m to the face where radial deformations already declined.